buithaibinh/magento2/README.md

-A collection of module/theme create by SKG
+A collection of module/theme created by SKG